viewtool/I2C_Adapter/VC_USB_GPIO_Test/USB_GPIO_Test/README.md

 # GPIO_Test
-An VC project to test GPIO.
+A VC project to test GPIO.